mormor-karl/mormor-karl.github.io/_posts/events/2023-10-04-CALD-pseudo.md

 ## Submission information

-We will be using the EACL templates for the workshop this year.

-  * LaTeX
-  * Microsoft Word
-  * Overleaf

-Submissions that do not adhere to the author guidelines will be rejected without review.
+We will be using the [ACL templates](https://github.com/acl-org/acl-style-files) for the workshop (you will find LaTeX and Word templates here).
+Please, make sure that your submissions take into consideration the following [ACLPUB instructions](https://acl-org.github.io/ACLPUB/formatting.html#style-files).
+Submissions that do not adhere to the ACLPUB guidelines will be rejected without review.

 <!--
 **IMPORTANT**: For licensing reasons, all camera-ready papers must include the following sentence as an unmarked (unnumbered) footnote on the first page of the paper: This work is licensed under a Creative Commons Attribution 4.0 International Licence.
 Licence details: http://creativecommons.org/licenses/by/4.0/.
 NEW: Please note that the footnote will automatically be added to the final version for the LaTeX template (and Overleaf template once approved).